Callao District

 Callao is a district of Callao, Peru.
 Its creation dates back to 1836, and its territory currently includes Jorge Chávez International Airport and the Port of Callao, the country's main seaport.
 Consequently, Callao is the largest port of entry to Peru.

 History

 In 1956, it expanded to the north, encompassing latifunds, lands and estates that belonged to the San Martín de Porres District and the Carabayllo District.
 During this expansion, the Jorge Chávez International Airport is built.

+Politics

+The district is administered by the provincial municipality, which differs from its regional government, also headquartered in the district.

+List of mayors

+Since 2023, the incumbent mayor is Pedro Spadaro.

 Geography

 Boundaries

 The Chillón River marks the district's northern border with Ventanilla.
 On the east, the Callao district is bordered by the Carmen de la Legua-Reynoso as well as the Lima Province's districts of San Martín de Porres and Lima.
 The Bellavista and the La Perla districts are located to the southeast, while La Punta borders the district on the west.
 The Pacific Ocean borders the province on the west and south.